luisthedragon/hello-world-in-all-frontend-frameworks/README.md

-# CREATE A HELLO WORLD IN ALL FRAMEWORKS USING REACT
+# HELLO WORLD IN ALL FRAMEWORKS
 Trying out all frameworks to explore them and have strong opinions on them with fundaments.

 Of course we are using pnpm and vite where possible to avoid bloating my disk with node modules.